Floor, ceiling, slopes, and $K$-theory: Discussion

-where $\W_m$ denotes the big Witt vectors with respect to the truncation set of positive integers $\le m$.
+Here $\W_m$ denotes the big Witt vectors with respect to the truncation set of positive integers $\le m$, and $V_e$ the $e^\th$ Verschiebung operator.
 Recall that a \emph{truncation set} is a subset $J$ of the positive integers closed under divisibility, and that the big Witt vectors $\W_J(k)$ are defined for any such $J$, with $\W_J(k)\isom k^J$ as sets.
 Moreover, there is a $p$-typical decomposition

-taking $(a_1,a_2,\dotsc)$ to $\{(a_j,a_{pj},a_{p^2j},\dots)\}_j$; this is valid more generally for any $\Z_{(p)}$-algebra.
+taking $(a_1,a_2,\dotsc)$ to $\{(a_j,a_{pj},a_{p^2j},\dots)\}_j$; this is valid more generally for any $\Z_{(p)}$-algebra \cite[Proposition 1.10]{HesselholtBigW}.